 Consequently, police often issue tickets for traffic violations even when they do not have a strong case.
 You should know that the burden of proof is on the prosecution to prove that you committed the offense.
 All you need to do is create a reasonable doubt.

-The most common traffic tickets issued are for speeding violations.
+The most common traffic tickets issued are for speeding violations (such as Vehicle Code 22350 CVC).
 The following are some strategies for challenging a speeding ticket in order to create a reasonable doubt.

 - Demand production of an Engineering and Traffic Survey